List of God of War characters: Concept and creation

 The Titan Oceanus was sketched by Erik San Juan and was originally intended to appear in God of War II in a completely watery form with no feet.
 This concept, however, was cut during development.
 Oceanus appeared in God of War III, with a similar appearance to the other Titans and with an emphasis on lightning instead of the original watery design.
 Oceanus's original watery design was the basis of the design for Poseidon's avatar sea construct for God of War III.

 The character Daedalus was designed by Izzy Medrano, who said that he imagined Daedalus as a brilliant architect gone mad, and that Daedalus, similar to Kratos, was a pawn of the gods.
-The character was originally intended to have long white hair, but was eventually rendered bald, "as long hair is a difficult thing to manage."
+The character was originally intended to have long white hair, but was eventually rendered bald, "as long hair is a difficult thing to manage".
 Icarus was conceived as an "old disgusting man" and portrayed as an evil, although slightly comedic, character.

 Medrano also designed Pandora, who he said is vital in reintroducing the player to the human side of Kratos.
-Medrano also said that they knew Pandora had to be young and reminiscent of Kratos' daughter, Calliope, and that "[Pandora] had to be pretty without being sexy and spunky without being saucy."
+Medrano also said that they knew Pandora had to be young and reminiscent of Kratos' daughter, Calliope, and that "[Pandora] had to be pretty without being sexy and spunky without being saucy".
 Medrano said the character's final attire was a "Greek Punk" fashion style.

 The first version of the Gorgon, Medusa, was to have five feet, but due to perceived animation difficulties, the final version had one tail.
 Other Gorgons in the game adhered to this design.
 The goddess Artemis was considered for inclusion in God of War: Ascension as a playable female character, offering alternative combat options.
 Game Director Todd Papy said she would have been depicted as half-human and half-feline, with the head and torso of a woman and the legs of a lioness.
 However, she was ultimately cut from the game and thus only appears in the original God of War as a translucent head.

+Unlike the popular portrayal of Thor by Chris Hemsworth in the Marvel Cinematic Universe (MCU), the Thor in God of War Ragnarök looks closer to his depiction in Norse mythological literature, having a hefty build with long red hair and beard.
+This type of design portrayal was similarly done for the other Norse gods, as in the literature, the Norse gods were not as extravagant as the Greek gods.